 Raised in New York, he received a B.A. in History from Wesleyan University in Connecticut and a M.A. in History from Case Western Reserve University in Ohio.
 While completing his masters thesis on the lesser-known Midwest chapters of the Weather Underground, he also worked as a senior writer at the Cleveland Free Times.
 There he covered the cultural waterfront, from the then-burgeoning local militia movement to the emergence of Rust Belt Chic.
 His features on Cleveland's underground music scene received the award of Best Arts Writing from the Society of Professional Journalists.

 Since 1999 he has lived in Miami Beach, where he is now Ocean Drive magazine’s arts editor.
 His writing on Miami's over-the-top cultural whirl -- as well as its equally colorful political drama -- has continued to win awards.
-His chronicling of the city's art world, from its sleepy pre-Art Basel stirrings to its current international attention, was named Best Criticism by the Society of Professional Journalists; a series of dispatches from Havana, Cuba were named Best Foreign Reporting by the SPJ.
+His chronicling of the city's art world, from its sleepy pre-Art Basel stirrings to its current international attention, was a winner of the Dorothea and Leo Rabkin Foundation's Rabkin Prize in Visual Arts Journalism.
+His writing on Miami's cultural scene was named Best Criticism by the Society of Professional Journalists; a series of dispatches from Havana, Cuba were named Best Foreign Reporting by the SPJ.

 He has been featured as an expert commentator on a variety of media outlets, including ABC-TV’s World News Tonight, National Public Radio, and Britain’s BBC.
 Additionally, he has served as a frequent emcee for the annual Miami Book Fair, conducting onstage interviews before a live audience with literary figures from Kurt Andersen and Dexter Filkins to Iggy Pop and John Waters.